kevinmatthes/contributing/CONTRIBUTING.md

 to this rule are parameter lists.
 For instance, this rule would be applied to the signature of a function.

+Functions **must not** be defined, but declared, applying this rule on their signature.
+This is, only when a function is *declared*, its return type, identifier and parameter list need to be separated by pressing the tab key once.
+If it is actually *defined*, return type, identifier and parameter list shall be separated by a single space character.
+This exception shall ensure the declaration lists of functions, especially in headers, to be intuitive readable.
+On the other hand, it ensures definitions of functions being well recognisable, as well.

 After entering an identifier, such as a function's or variable's name, for example, the next lexeme shall start at the next tab stop, too.
 This, again, needs to be applied to a function's declaration.